Foo-King-Jimmy/cnippets/cc_sqlite/README.md

+## How to compile sqlite from the rawest source

-How to cc (c compile) sqlite (sqlite3, sqlite3.o, libsqlite3.a, libsqlite3.so) from the rawest source.
+### How to cc (c compile) sqlite (sqlite3, sqlite3.o, libsqlite3.a, libsqlite3.so) from the rawest source.

 use -lm

 use sqlite3_init
            _shutdown
 ...